shenek/streamson/streamson-tokio/README.md

 # Streamson tokio

 A library which integrates streamson with tokio.
-So that you can easily split jsons using asynchronous rust.
+So that you can easily process JSONs using asynchronous rust.

 ## Examples
 ### Reading a large file